khromalabs/keeper/README.md

 # Keeper
-GPLv3 simple CLI application designed to privately store your personal info using custom formats described in YAML templates via CRUD commands.
+Simple command-line interface (CLI) application, licensed under GPLv3, designed to privately store personal information using custom formats described in YAML templates.
+The application supports basic CRUD (Create, Read, Update, Delete) commands.
+Currently, the only available backend is SQLite, but the application is designed to be flexible, allowing for the addition of more frontends and backends in the future.
-Currently available frontend is console, and currently available backend is Sqlite.
-Application is designed to be flexible in both ends so more frontends/backends could be availabe in the future.

 ## USAGE SYNOPSIS
 ```